 The patella is a sesamoid bone with proximal attachments to the quadriceps tendon and distal attachments to the patellar ligament.
 Soft tissues stabilize the patella in extension and the patellofemoral joint guides the patella in knee flexion.
 MPFL (medial patellofemoral ligament) restrains the patella medially and joins the patella to the medial femoral condyle.
 MPFL has the primary positioning restraint in the first 20 degrees of flexion.
 Dynamic stability of the patella is provided by the vastus medialis (VM) muscle.

-Anatomical risk factors Patellofemoral instability include increased Q angle, patella alta, patella tilt, trochlear dysplasia, and vastus medialis weakness.
+Anatomical risk factors Patellofemoral instability include increased Q angle (including an increased distance between the trochlear groove and tibial tubercle as measured on advanced imaging modalities), patella alta, patella tilt, trochlear dysplasia, and vastus medialis weakness.
 The mechanism for dislocation involves valgus stress with a contracted quadriceps muscle.

-An unstable patella can dislocate in any direction (proximal, medial, superior, inferior), but may also dislocate intraarticularly or on-axis horizontally and vertically (dorsal fin).
+An unstable patella can dislocate in any direction (proximal, medial, superior, inferior, and vertically), but may also dislocate intraarticularly or on-axis horizontally and vertically (dorsal fin).
 In the most common type of dislocation, initial x-ray imaging will show the patella translocated laterally, but could also demonstrate contusions on the lateral femoral condyle anteriorly and contusions or avulsion of the medial patella.

 Indications for reduction include a history and physical exam consistent with lateral patellar dislocation.
 Pre-reduction x-rays are not necessary for lateral patellar dislocation.
 However, pre-reduction x-rays should be considered in older patients and in patients in whom there may be an uncertainty of a simple dislocation due to mechanism or exam.